 It is not hard to explain why.
 The NAATI CCL Test is relatively easier to crack, as compared to other exams that the NAATI holds.
-The test takes about half an hour to complete, and its utility in the form of the extra 5 points is unparalleled.
+The test takes about 20 minutes to complete, and its utility in the form of the extra 5 points is unparalleled.

 What does the CCL test assess?

-In this post, we will offer you 5 secret tips to follow during the exam to crack NAATI CCL:
+In this post, we will offer you 5 secret tips to follow during the exam to crack the NAATI CCL Test::

 - Take notes in English